alexander-mead/HMcode-python/README.md

 I coded this `Python` version of `HMcode-2020` (confusingly [Mead et al. 2021](https://arxiv.org/abs/2009.01858)) up quite quickly before leaving academia.
 It is written in pure `Python` and doesn't use any of the original Fortran code whatsoever.
 There is something amazing/dispiriting about coding something up in 3 days that previously took 5 years.
 A tragic last hoorah!
 At least I switched to `Python` eventually...

-You might also be interested in [`pyhalomodel`](https://github.com/alexander-mead/pyhalomodel), upon which this code depends, which implements a vanilla halo-model calculation for any desired large-scale structure tracer.
+You might also be interested in [`pyhalomodel`](https://github.com/alexander-mead/pyhalomodel), upon which this code depends, which implements a vanilla halo-model calculation for any desired large-scale-structure tracer, with the user providing only the halo profiles.
 Alternataively, and very confusingly, you might be intereted in this [`pyhmcode`](https://pypi.org/project/pyhmcode/), which provides a wrapper around the original `Fortran` `HMcode` implementation.

 To install, clone the repository, `cd` into the directory, and then
 ```